 RINs and RVOs

-The EPA monitors the volume obligations through the RIN program.
-A RIN is a Renewable Identification Number uniquely given to each physical gallon of renewable fuel that is produced or imported.
-The 38-digit number transfers along obligated parties in the energy chain to serve as proof that renewable volume requirements have been met.
-If a company integrates more renewable fuels than mandated, it can sell a RIN through a free market system to another company who failed to meet the requirements.
+The United State Environmental Protection Agency (EPA) monitors and establishes the volume obligations through an annual rule-making process, which effectively sets the market demand for rseveral categories of renewable fuels.
+Each ethanol gallon equivalent (EGE) of renewable fuel generates a Renewable Identification Number (RIN).
+A RIN - a 38-digit number – is the environmental credit that obligated parties retain to serve as proof that their renewable volume requirements have been met, either through fuel production or the purchase of credits.
+If a company integrates more renewable fuels than mandated, it can monetize RINS by selling them in a free market system (RFS market) to another company who failed to meet the requirements.